 El Floridita

 El Floridita is another popular spot, but definitely worth a visit.
 Known for its great Daiquiris and live music, it was a favorite of Hemingway, so much so that there’s a statue of him at his usual spot.
 One of the Daiquiris is even named after him.
-The Private Tour of Havana includes a stop at Floridita, offering a chance to learn more about this iconic venue.
+This Private Tour of Havana includes a stop at Floridita, offering a chance to learn more about this iconic venue.

 Hotel Nacional